 Sign up for Direct Deposit

 The convenience of direct deposit means that you won’t have to rely on the U.S. Postal Service to process, sort and deliver your paper return.
-Tax refunds and benefits like the Child Tax Credit are deposited straight into your bank account when they are ready and there are less chances for delays.
+Tax refunds and benefits are deposited straight into your bank account when they are ready and there are fewer chances for delays.

 With direct deposit, you can also spread your tax refund across as many as three accounts, making it easy to manage your money if you have specific uses for different accounts, like a strictly-for-savings account or a bill payment account.
 Take advantage of this option by filing the IRS Allocation of Refund Form 8888 on your return.